I’ve been thinking lately about what I’d tell someone who said they wanted a German shepherd puppy.

 Obviously, I’ve become a fan of the breed, even though I never intended to become one.
 German shepherds just kind of happened to me.
 But in my time raising Pyrrha, fostering German shepherds, and now rearing our new GSD puppy, I feel like I’m beginning to learn about the many nuances of the breed.

-So, here are 11 things that I’d tell someone who wanted a GSD:
+So, here are 11 things that I’d tell someone who wanted a German Shepherd Dog (GSD)

 - Beware the land sharks!
 GSD puppies have earned the moniker “land shark” for their mouthiness.
 It comes from somewhere deep in their herding heritage, I suppose, but these are very bitey puppies!
 For this reason, a GSD can be a trying breed with young children, who often become unwitting targets for playful biting.
 Start teaching your puppy right away that biting humans is inappropriate behavior and channel that mouthiness into heavy-duty chew toys and games that don’t involve tasty human hands.